mdbrown/survRpackages/survNRI/README.md

 survNRI
 ============================

 This package contains a single function `survNRI` which calculates the NRI for survival data using up to five different estimators.
+The different methods available are:

+- *KM* = Kaplan- Meier estimator
+- *IPW* = Inverse probability weighted estimator
+- *SmoothIPW* = Smooth inverse probability weighted estimator
+- *SEM* = Semi-parametric estimator
-The different methods available are: "KM" = Kaplan- Meier estimator, "IPW" = Inverse probability weighted estimator, "SmoothIPW" = Smooth inverse probability weighted estimator, "SEM" = Semi-parametric estimator, "Combined"= Combined estimator as described (along with all other estimates) in the reference paper:
+- *Combined*= Combined estimator as described (along with all other estimates) in the reference paper:

 *Lifetime Data Analysis* 2012 Dec 20.
 [Epub ahead of print] Evaluating incremental values from new predictors with net reclassification improvement in survival analysis.
 Zheng Y, Parast L, Cai T, Brown M. PMID: 23254468